-Outside of the clinic you'll probably find Pam outside either hiking, rowing, fishing, camping, or kayaking with her dog.
-Otherwise she’s meeting friends for coffee, reading a book or just spending time with her family.
+Outside of the clinic you'll probably find Pam outside either hiking, rowing, fishing, riding, running, camping, or kayaking with her dog.
+Otherwise she’s meeting friends for coffee, reading a book or just spending time with her large family.

 Pamela is finding that a highlight of her job is getting to know clients and patients, as well as the variety of cases she sees.
-One of Pam's special interests in veterinary medicine include small animal rehab.
+One of Pam's special interests in veterinary medicine is the world of mobility, biomechanics and physical rehab.

 As a recent graduate, Pam is grateful to have found a clinic that is so evidently passionate about quality patient care and meaningful client relationships, and is excited to continue growing as a tech alongside such a knowledgeable team.